drupal-entity-training/event/index.md

 * Visit `/admin/content/events/add`

+  Note that a route exists and a _Save_ button is shown, but no actual form fields are shown.

+* Visit `/admin/content/events/manage/2`

   Note that a route exists and _Save_ and _Delete_ buttons are shown, but no actual form fields are shown.